Moldova: European Union accession

 Moldova has set 2030 as the target date for EU Accession.

 Moldova signed the Association Agreement with the European Union in Brussels on 27 June 2014.
 The signing came after the accord was drafted in Vilnius in November 2013.

 Moldova signed the membership application to join the EU on 3 March 2022.
 On 23 June 2022, Moldova was officially granted candidate status by EU leaders.
 The United Nations Development Programme is also providing assistance to Moldova in implementing the necessary reforms for full accession by 2030.
 The European Union's High Representative of the Union for Foreign Affairs and Security Policy Josep Borrell has confirmed that the pathway to accession does not depend upon a resolution of the Transnistria conflict.

-On 27 June, Moldova signed a comprehensive free trade agreement with the European Free Trade Association.
-On 28 June 2023, the European Union announced a €1.6 billion support and investment programme for Moldova, as well as confirming reductions in the price of mobile data and voice roaming charges in Moldova by European and Moldovan telecoms operators, as well as Moldova joining the EU's joint gas purchase platform.
+On 27 June 2023, Moldova signed a comprehensive free trade agreement with the European Free Trade Association.
+On 28 June, the European Union announced a €1.6 billion support and investment programme for Moldova, as well as confirming reductions in the price of mobile data and voice roaming charges in Moldova by European and Moldovan telecoms operators, as well as Moldova joining the EU's joint gas purchase platform.

 Formal accession talks began on 13 December 2023.
-A referendum on joining the EU is planned for autumn 2024, there will be no voting stations in Transnistria, however residents there will be free to travel into other areas of Moldova to vote, should they wish to.

-In Moldova's referendum on joining the EU, a narrow 50.17% voted "yes," with Maia Sandu alleging "unprecedented" outside interference.
-Sandu received 42% in the simultaneous presidential election, while her rival, Alexandr Stoianoglo, garnered 26%, leading to a run-off on 3 November 2024.
+A nationwide constitutional referendum was held in Moldova on 20 October 2024 on whether the country should amend the Constitution of Moldova to include the Moldovan citizens' wish for European Union membership, in order to make it harder for future governments to shift the country away from its pro-European trajectory.
+In the referendum, a narrow 50.17% voted "yes," with Maia Sandu alleging "unprecedented" outside interference.
 The referendum was seen as a test of Moldova's commitment to EU integration, amid claims of vote manipulation by criminal groups.

-Security

-The European Union created a Partnership Mission in Moldova through its Common Security and Defence Policy on 24 April 2023.
-The mission seeks to support the government of Moldova in countering hybrid threats the country faces as a result of the 2022 Russian invasion of Ukraine.

-A memorandum dated 29 March 2023 stated that the mission aims at "enhancing the resilience of Moldova's security sector in the area of crisis management as well as enhancing resilience to hybrid threats, including cybersecurity, and countering foreign information manipulation and interference".
-The initial mandate of the mission is expected to be for two years and it will be made up of up to 40 police and customs officers and judicial officials.
-Estonia, Latvia, Lithuania, Germany, Poland, Sweden, the Czech Republic, Portugal, Romania, and Denmark have all voiced support for the mission.

-On 2 February 2023 Moldova passed a law introducing criminal penalties for separatism, including prison terms.
-The law continues with penalties for financing and inciting separatism, plotting against Moldova, and collecting and stealing information that could harm the country's sovereignty, independence and integrity.